Break the Ice With Getting-to-Know-You Questions

 - What would you like to accomplish in your job this year?

-- What is your favorite local restaurant and the meal you most enjoy eating when there?
+- What is your favorite local restaurant and what is the meal you most enjoy eating when there?

 - What outdoor activities do you most enjoy?
 How often do you get time to participate?